unconv/php-gpt-funcs/library/README.md

 echo $chatgpt->response()->content .
 PHP_EOL;
 ```

-Saving chat history to and loading from a file:
+## Saving chat history

+You can save the chat history to a file and load it from a file using the `savefunction` and `loadfunction` methods.
+Pass in your own function that handles the loading / saving in your preferred way.

 ```php
 $chatgpt = new ChatGPT( "YOUR_API_KEY" );
 $chatgpt->savefunction( function( $message, $chat_id ) {